cornerstonejs/cornerstone3D/packages/docs/docs/migration-guides/2x/1-general.md

 You need to modify your Vite and Webpack configurations to correctly import the Cornerstone3D library.
 Check each framework's repository for more details.

+## Removal of SharedArrayBuffer

+We have streamlined the process of loading volumes without sacrificing speed by eliminating the need for shared array buffers.
+This change resolves issues across various frameworks, where previously, specific security headers were required.
+Now, you can remove any previously set headers, which lowers the barrier for adopting Cornerstone 3D in frameworks that didn't support those headers.
+Shared array buffers are no longer necessary, and all related headers can be removed.

+You can remove `Cross-Origin-Opener-Policy` and `Cross-Origin-Embedder-Policy` from your custom headers if you don't need them in other aspects of your app.

 ## Typescript Version

 We have upgraded the typescript version from 4.6 to 5.5 in the 2.0 version of the cornerstone3D.